cheese1/medusawiki/Configure-Providers-with-captcha-protection.md

-# HOWTO configure providers which are protected by captcha.

 ## Why do we need to use cookies?
 A number of providers are protected with with a captcha, like google's reCaptcha.
 Medusa will not be able to login to these, as it cannot solve the presented captcha.
 When you use a browser login with your credentials and solve the captcha, your session will be stored in the browser through a number of cookies.
 At that point you will no longer need to login, until the coockies expire.